Category filter

 Since these apps contain proprietary business information, many organizations do not host these apps on public distribution channels (Microsoft Store for Windows devices).
 In such cases, they rely on enterprise app stores that can seamlessly deploy their internal apps within the organization.

 Hexnode delivers its own enterprise app store to securely distribute apps, whether store or internal, to the organization’s devices.
-In the case of Windows devices, administrators can silently deploy enterprise (MSI/MSIX) apps to the managed devices without compromising data security.
+In the case of Windows devices, administrators can deploy enterprise (MSI/MSIX/EXE) apps to the managed devices without compromising data security.

 Notes:

-• Hexnode also supports the distribution of APPX files on Windows devices.
-Any file formats other than MSI, MSIX and APPX need to be converted to either of these formats before distribution via Hexnode.
+• Any file formats other than MSI, MSIX, and EXE need to be converted to either of these formats before distribution via Hexnode.

 • MSI/MSIX app installation is supported only on devices enrolled via Hexnode Installer as it requires the latest version of the Hexnode UEM app to be installed on them.